CircleCI Xcode Image Release, Update and Deprecation Policy

 We aim to retain 4 major versions of Xcode, with more recent versions having a larger number of images to choose from.

-Example with Xcode 12 being the latest major version being released:
+For example, with Xcode 14 being the latest major version being released:

 When an image is selected for deprecation and removal, we will create an announcement on our Discuss forum, along with reaching out via email to developers who have requested one of the deprecated images in their recent jobs.
-We will always aim to provide 4 weeks notice.
+We will always aim to provide four weeks’ notice where possible.

 We retain the latest patch version of each Xcode

 major.minor version we support.
-Once a new patch version has been released, we will deprecate the previous patch version and redirect all requests to the new patch.
+Once a new patch version has been released, we will deprecate the previous patch version and automatically redirect all requests to the new patch version.

 As patches are generally backwards compatible, redirects will be put in place within 24 hours of a new patch release.
-If any major issues are discovered, we will issue a rollback and make both versions temporarily available.
+If any major issues are discovered, we retain the ability to issue a rollback and make both versions temporarily available.

-12.0.1 is released, we will remove the previous patch version,
+13.2.1 was released, we removed the previous patch version,

 Beta image support

-We endeavour to make beta Xcode versions available on the macOS executor as soon as we can, to allow developers to test their apps ahead of the next stable Xcode release.
+We aim to make beta Xcode versions available on the macOS executor as soon as we can, to allow developers to test their apps ahead of the next stable Xcode release.

-Unlike our stable images (which are frozen and will not change), once a new beta image is released it will overwrite the previous beta image until a GM (stable) image is released, at which point the image is frozen and no longer updated.
-If you are requesting an image using an Xcode version that is currently in beta, please expect it to change when Apple releases a new Xcode beta with minimal notice.
-This can include breaking changes in Xcode/associated tooling which are beyond our control.
+Unlike our stable images (which are frozen once released and do not change), once a new beta image is released it will overwrite the previous beta image until an RC/Stable image is released, at which point the image is frozen and no longer updated.
+If you are requesting an image using an Xcode version that is currently in beta, please take into consideration that it will change when Apple releases a new Xcode beta with minimal notice.
+This can include breaking changes in Xcode and associated tooling which are beyond our control.
+We do not recommend using beta images for production pipelines.

 To read about our customer support policy regarding beta images, please check out this support center article.